{user_name}

 Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing device.

-The following data is collected in this context:
+The following data are collected in this connection:

 2. The user's operating system